Peter-Hennessy/hang-man/README.md

 *  [**Acknowledgements**](<#acknowledgements>)

 # User Stories
-- As a user I want to be able understand what i need to do to star  the game
+- As a user I want to be able understand what I need to do to starT  the game
 - As a user I need to be able to see clearly understand where I want to go
 - As a user I need to be able to see text and images clearly
 - As a user I need to be able to understand the rules of the game